 41. Give End-of-Year Recognition

 The end of the year isn’t just about closing out Q4 strong — it’s the chance to commemorate all that your team has accomplished.
 Use the opportunity to recognize achievements and the key players involved, and lead the company into the new year on a high note.
 Encourage the C-Suite to individually write letters to the full staff so they can share their favorite memories from the past year and their goals for the year ahead.

 Wherever you choose to start, make sure your company culture strategy is clearly mapped out with opportunities for employees to provide feedback on the changes you’ve implemented.
-Company culture is not something you can fake or phone in — if you’re serious about making a change, use these ideas to get the ball rolling and start building a great company culture the whole team will be proud of.
+Company culture is not something you can fake or phone in — if you’re serious about making a change, use these company culture ideas to get the ball rolling and start building a great culture the whole team will be proud of.